heesoo-jang/starter-hugo-academic/content/post/job-market-schedule/index.md

 <br>

 ### December 2023: Final offers and negotiating
-<b>  👉 Action items: <br>
+<b>  👉 Action items: Once you get final offers... <br>
-    1. Once you get final offers, get advice from mentors on negotiating <br>
+    1. Get advice from mentors on negotiating <br>
-    2. If it's a public instituton, google  <br>
+    2. Google is your friend to learn how others negotiated
 </b>

 In December, my journey to find my new academic home reached its peak with final offers rolling in.
 My mentors played a key role, guiding me on how to articulate my needs and assertively negotiate.
 They were instrumental in teaching me what to prioritize in my negotiations.
 To ensure I was making informed decisions, I researched salaries for similar roles in public institutions.
 This step was about balancing my aspirations with the available opportunities, a challenging but essential part of the process.
 I focused on negotiating not only the salary, but the support, resources, and environment I need to succeed and feel fulfilled in my new institution.